 Staying healthy has become a huge priority and passion.
-When I am not healthy, everything falls of the tracks.
-I do confess that over the 12 years that I have spent working from home, health has not always been a focus.
+When I am not healthy, everything falls off the tracks.
+I do confess that over the 15+ years I have spent working from home, health has not always been a focus.
 I have learned (sometimes the hard way!) that when health starts to decline – whether it be mentally, physically, or both – everything else declines as well, and usually rapidly.
 The old adage that says, “Your health is your wealth” is accurate!

 Maintain Your Mental Health

 - Prioritize self-care and nurturing.
 When this is done, it allows us to give from a place of plenty, rather than depletion.

 - Recognize that perfection is not possible.
 The reality is that there will always be some things we do really well, and others that we do less well.
 Do the best you can with what you have at the moment.

 - Reach out for help when needed.
 No one is able to stand alone at all times.
 Whether it’s a personal or professional need, it is important to let people know that their help, support, and guidance are valued and necessary.

 Contributed by Therapist Linda Menesez, MSW, LCSW .
 She focuses on helping women break limitations and increasing well-being in all areas of their lives.

 Balance Your Work Day at Home